© Crown copyright 2017

 The Concordat has been endorsed by:

-- Statutory organisations
+- Statutory organisations and professional bodies:

 - Dr Paul Lelliott, Deputy Chief Inspector (Mental Health), Care Quality Commission